ZiyiWang-sjtu/hidden-ORFs-search/README.md

 python3 SnapGene_Feature_Extractor.py --input features_terminator_from_snapgene features_promoter_from_snapgene features_polya_from_snapgene
 ```

+We additionally manually curated the transcriptional regulatory elements that are functional in mammalian cells.
+The curated list is provided in mammalian_feature_library.csv.

 ## 3. Hidden ORFs Search

 This script performs a comprehensive analysis of plasmid sequences, mapping regulatory features and scanning for expressible ORFs.